mel-oezkan/terminal_snake/README.md

 ## Structure

-The code is separated in different game objects such as the game object itself, which will contain all the main operations to run the game.
-The World object and at last the agent.
+The code contains one main Window object which will invoke the subsequent subwindows such as the Menu window and the Game window.
+The active element is decided by a global window state variable on which the current window element depends.